Nurse interview questions that explore certain key areas including :

 Describe achievements that relate to this nursing job.
 Take specific examples and describe how your approach benefited the patient and/or facility.

-What do you consider your strengths and weaknesses as a nursing professional?
+6. What are your strengths and weaknesses as a nursing professional?

 State a weakness and then discuss how you are managing it and the improvements you have made so far.